 Use a secret signal.
-Develop a “secret signal” for you to communicate discreetly to the student that you “see” them and will be with them soon.
+Develop a “secret signal” to communicate discreetly to the student that you “see” them and will be with them soon.

 Avoid Punishment.
 Punishment will not teach a new skill or meet an underlying need, such as self-regulation or focus.

 Praise publicly and correct privately.
-This is incredibly important in order to preserve a child’s self-esteem, as well as their relationships with peers.
+This is incredibly important to preserve a child’s self-esteem, as well as their relationships with peers.

 Create Alternatives.
-For some students, the sounds actually serve a purpose in helping them self-regulate.
+For some students, the sounds serve a purpose in helping them self-regulate.
 You can brainstorm creative alternatives to the noises that are less distracting to peers but still serve the important purpose of helping with regulation.

 Make it a game!
 How long can the student go without a blurt or a noise?
-Every interval without a noise, give the student a tally on a note on their desk.
-When the goal is met, the student earns something special like telling the class a joke or serving as a teacher’s helper.
+Give the student a tally on a note on their desk every interval without a noise.
+When the goal is met, the student earns something special, like telling the class a joke or serving as a teacher’s helper.

 Keep a Notebook.
 If the student loves to share their thoughts often, have them write down the thought in a journal so they don’t forget.
-At a specified time each day, give the student the opportunity to share with you any thoughts that are written in their journal.
+At a specified time each day, give the student the opportunity to share any thoughts written in their journal with you.

 Please share with us!
 Are there other classroom strategies for blurting that have helped your child with ADHD at school?
-If you are a parent of a child with ADHD, we are here to support you!
+If you parent a child with ADHD, we are here to support you!
 We have an online course about helping children with ADHD thrive at school: Shining at School.
 In this course, we walk you through the best ways to support your child at school.

 Have a beautiful week,